How to Set Parental Controls on a Shared Phone (India Guide 2026)

 You cannot install a traditional parental control app because it would lock down YOUR phone permanently.
 You need your phone to work normally for you, and only restrict it when your child is using it.

-The Solution: Shared Device Mode
+How Does Shared Device Mode Work?

 ParentalEdge has a dedicated Shared Device profile designed for exactly this situation.
 Here is how it works: